darrenlooby/potts/docs/definitions/actions.md

 Action Types enable the system to register a Actor or Group of Actors as being able to take or perform said Action.

-The Action Type, ``Fix Bug`` could be created a restriction placed on it so that it can only be given to Developers (a group of Actors grouped by a broad discipline).
+The Action Type, ``Fix Bug`` could be created with a rule that it can only be given to Developers (a group of Actors grouped by a broad discipline).

 **Actions** are scoped to their parent **Issue** and can *Trigger* **Events** outside of their scope.
 This means that only their parent **Issue** can alter them, or listen to their state, but Actions are able to *Trigger* outside systems.

+[TODO] # (Rules need to be defined)